-FSA IDs for student and one parent
+- FSA IDs for student and one parent

 An important note with regards to your income and assets.
 The income and taxes are reported based on the taxes filed for 2022 for FAFSA filed on October 1, 2023.
 If there is a significant change in your income, you should contact the schools and explain the change.
 Assets are reported as of the day of FAFSA submission.
 This reporting difference is an important item to realize and is confusing.

 Entering Your College List when completing the FAFSA

 The FAFSA allows you to input ten colleges at a time.
 If you have more than ten colleges, you will need to go back and enter the remaining colleges.
-You will need to wait until the initial FAFSA submission has processed.
-FAFSA Processing will generally take 1 – 3 days depending on the time of year.
+You will need to wait until the initial FAFSA submission has been processed.
+FAFSA Processing will generally take 1 – 3 days, depending on the time of year.

 Once the original FAFSA is processed, then the student can enter the remaining colleges.

-It is recommended that you have the campus location since some colleges have multiple locations.
+It is recommended that you have a campus location since some colleges have multiple locations.
 You want to make sure it goes to the correct college.
 On the other hand, some colleges have centralized the financial aid process, and only one campus will be listed, and your college application needs to indicate the campus.

 DRT links FAFSA to IRS

-As we stated earlier, the income records for the FAFSA is based on the tax year prior to the academic year.
-For the 2020-2021 FAFSA submission, their 2018 tax information is used.
+As we stated earlier, the income records for the FAFSA are based on the tax year prior to the academic year.
+For the 2024-2025 FAFSA submission, their 2022 tax information is used.

 The colleges verify the FAFSA information through a process called Data Retrieval Tool or DRT.
 This FAFSA interface is with the IRS.
-The IRS Data Retrieval Tool (DRT) is available to student s and parents who have submitted their income tax with the IRS.
+The IRS Data Retrieval Tool (DRT) is available to students and parents who have submitted their income tax with the IRS.
 This tool transfers the tax return information directly onto the FAFSA form.
-To import this information the tax information needs to match the input exactly.
-The most common issues are middle initials and abbreviation such as St. for Street.
+To import this information, the tax information needs to match the input exactly.
+The most common issues are middle initials and abbreviations such as St. for Street.